Ada-Developers-Academy/ada-react-curriculum/01-react-week-0.5/intro-to-react-exercise.md

 In a React component you need to return a **single** element.
 You can have other JSX inside that element, but you React requires you to return a single JSX element, which can contain other elements.

-This could be fixed with:
+This could be fixed with a div wrapping around the rest of the JSX:

     ```JavaScript
       function App() {